-Wearing family-safe tick repellents serves two primary functions: It protects against potentially dangerous bites and prevents you, your family, or pets from bringing ticks back into your lawn or home.
+Wearing family-safe tick repellents serves two primary functions: It protects against bites and prevents you, your family, or pets from bringing ticks back into your lawn or home.

-Before walks in tall grass, lawn work, and other outdoor explorations, apply Cedarcide All-Purpose Bug Spray to all members of the family to help keep them free of tick bites.
+Before walks in tall grass, lawn work, and other outdoor explorations, apply Cedarcide Original to all members of the family and pets to help keep them free of tick bites.

 It’s also essential to check everyone for ticks before returning home or walking through your lawn.
 Not sure how?
 Click here to learn how to check your family and pets for ticks and how to safely remove a tick should you find one.